karlvr/consistent.js/README.md

 scope.$.apply();
 ```

-The value function gets called with `this` set to the scope it is declared in, and one argument; the scope where the request for the value originates, which is important when using parent and child scopes.
-As for other scope properties, if the value function returns `undefined` then no changes will be made to the DOM.
+The value function gets called with `this` set to the scope it is declared in, and the first argument is the scope where the request for the value originates, which is important when using parent and child scopes.
+If the value function returns `undefined` then no changes will be made to the DOM, as for other undefined scope properties.

+#### Updating value functions

 When the scope is populated from the DOM using the `scope.$.update` function, or when a scope property is set manually using the `scope.$.set` function, and the scope contains a value function for the affected property; the value function is called with two arguments, the scope where the “set” originates, and the new value.
 Your value function can simply ignore this form if it doesn’t support updates.